 - Note 1: IFRS technical provisions build on the Solvency II regime.
 The IFRS Technical Provisions include the following components: pvFCF (present value of fulfilment cashflows), RA (Risk Adjustment), CSM (Contractual Service Margin) and LIC (Liability for Incurred Claims). - Note 2: Under IFRS investment contracts reserves are equal to the value of units, whereas under SII the BEL allows for all future cash flows.
 In general it is expected that future charges will outweigh future expenditure, so the SII BEL for investment contracts is lower than unit value, thus creating a negative non-unit provision. - Note 3: Under Solvency II it is a requirement to establish contract boundaries to determine whether an insurance obligation or reinsurance obligation is to be treated as existing or future business (with only existing business considered in scope for the calculation of technical provisions).
 Contract boundaries also apply under IFRS, but a wider range of considerations is taken into account when determining the boundary.
 For Chesnara this means that there are fewer contract boundary restrictions under IFRS. - Note 4: This represents investment expenses on insurance contracts that are deemed not to provide an investment service to policyholders, hence not applicable for IFRS but are applicable for Solvency II. - Note 5: This captures the impact of other differences between IFRS pvFCF and SII BEL. - Note 6: Under IFRS, a Risk Adjustment is held for non-hedgeable risks.
 Under Solvency II, a Risk Margin is held.
 This step represents the movement from the IFRS Risk Adjustment to the Solvency II Risk Margin.
-Key differences between the IFRS Risk Adjustment and the Solvency Risk Margin include: - Cost of Capital Differences (IFRS: 3.25%, Solvency II: 4% in the UK, 6% in the EU) - Investment Business is included in the Solvency II Risk Margin, but not included in the IFRS Risk Adjustment - Counterparty Default Risk and Operational Risk are both included in the Solvency II Risk Margin, but not included in the IFRS Risk Adjustment. - Note 7: IFRS Technical Provisions include Contractual Service Margin (CSM).
-This doesn't exist under Solvency II. - Note 8: IFRS Technical Provisions include Liability for Incurred Claims (LIC).
+Key differences between the IFRS Risk Adjustment and the Solvency Risk Margin include: - Cost of Capital Differences (IFRS: 3.25%, Solvency II: 4% in the UK, 6% in the EU) - Risk tapering is applied in the IFRS Risk Adjustment, but only applied to CA business for the SII Risk Margin (current difference in PRA and EIOPA SII Risk Margin methodology). - Investment Business is included in the Solvency II Risk Margin, but not included in the IFRS Risk Adjustment - Counterparty Default Risk and Operational Risk are both included in the Solvency II Risk Margin, but not included in the IFRS Risk Adjustment. - Note 7: IFRS Technical Provisions include CSM.
+This doesn't exist under Solvency II. - Note 8: IFRS Technical Provisions include LIC.
 This doesn't exist under Solvency II.